twerksmith/github-slideshow/_posts/0000-01-02-twerksmith.md

 layout: slide
 title: "Welcome to TWERKsmith slide!"
 ---
-The quick brown fox jumped over the lazy dogs
+The quick brown fox jumps over the lazy dog
 Use the left arrow to go back!